uriel1998/mpdq/README.md

 Because it uses `mpd`'s own data, new tracks and changes to your music library will be incorporated when `mpd` is updated.

-### Change from prior versions!

-The program has been rewritten for simplicity and to avoid subprocesses; each run will add a configurable number of tracks to the queue.
-Adding a self-contained idle loop is in the roadmap.

 ## 2. License